Credential Cohort FAQs

 Please contact the Registry staff at 1-888-900-0055 or email@example.com

-When do the Credential Cohorts begin?
+When do the Credential Cohorts begin and how long do they last?

 How much time should I be prepared to spend per month?

-The meetings are 2 hours per month, and there will be activities to complete between meetings (approximately 2-4 hours).
+In order to meet your submission timeline, in addition to the meeting time, there will be activities to complete between meetings (approximately 2-4 hours).

 Some of my training was completed more than 5 years ago.
 May I still join a cohort?